Cybersecurity Awareness Month: What SA Businesses Should Do

 Don’t Just Be Aware – Be Ready

 Cybersecurity Awareness Month is a reminder that threats don’t pause, and neither should you.
 South African businesses can make meaningful progress fast: scan your external exposure and set your path to p=reject on DMARC.
-Two moves.
-Two measurable wins.
-Real momentum.
+Two practical actions.
+Two measurable improvements.
+Clear momentum.

 👉 See how CyberProfiler gives you an Attacker’s Eye View™ of your risks before criminals find them: Learn more →